Demand forecasting

 Proactive planning

-Suitable for forecasting based on future expected demand.
-Future expected demand is typically gathered from future maintenance schedules, sales forecasts, production planning, or other sources of future expected demand.
+This planning method is suitable for forecasting based on future expected demand.
+Future expected demand is typically gathered from planned maintenance schedules, sales forecasts, production planning, or other sources of future demand.

-Within future expected demand, Lanza differentiates between different demand streams, such as fixed reservations (amount and timing of demand is known beforehand, e.g., for preventative maintenance) and projected demand (amount and timing of demand is uncertain, e.g., for inspection-based maintenance).
-It is possible for Lanza to assist in creating future expected demand based on reliability information, for more information see reliability-based planning.
+Within future expected demand, Lanza differentiates between different demand streams, such as fixed reservations (amount and timing of demand is known beforehand, e.g. for preventive maintenance) and projected demand (amount and timing of demand is uncertain, e.g. for inspection based maintenance).
+It is possible for Lanza to assist in creating future expected demand based on reliability information.
+For more information, see reliability-based planning.

 Mixed planning